 The species is a Horse Chestnut – carefully and deliberately so – this corrupted tree marks a point in time, as well as geography – here is where later sylvan arrivals give way to older, native British species; so the incomer literally rots away before us.
 Never has vegetation seemed so horrific, yet so utterly compelling.

-This is a rare moment of grand-guignol.
-The narrative’s dominant mood of eeriness, perhaps reaches its peak not long afterwards as Stephen and Keeton pass through an area of the wood populated with crumbling buildings and houses from different ages – these include prehistoric huts, Roman Villas and even a large Medieval Castle.
+Holdstock’s tree provides a rare moment of grand-guignol amidst the author’s usual subtle changes to mood and atmosphere.
+This makes sense as a dramatic marker here, as past this point the story reaches perhaps its most disturbing and eerie moments, as Stephen and Keeton pass through an area of the wood populated with crumbling buildings and houses from different ages – these include prehistoric huts, Roman Villas and even a large Medieval Castle.

 All are ruined and all, here amidst the twisting ranks of hazels, birches and oaks, feel jarringly out of place and out of time.
 In describing the dereliction of what appears to be a Tudor Mansion, Holdstock allows himself a little hint of gothic to create a genuinely chilling moment: